Recently, I’ve become the unofficial self-proclaimed hype girl for peer-to-peer lending (also known as P2P lending).

 Disadvantages of Investing in P2P Lending

-Depending on a business’ credit score, financial metrics, and the dollar amount that they’re seeking, each loan is assigned a credit rating ranging from A+ to E, with A+ loans being the safest.
+On Lending Loop, based on a business’s credit score, financial metrics, and the dollar amount they’re seeking to borrow, each loan is assigned a credit rating ranging from A+ to E, with A+ loans being the safest.

 Naturally, with great risk comes great reward.
-Here’s a look at the credit ratings and their corresponding interest rates (i.e. your annual returns) at Lending Loop (Canada’s most established P2P lending platform):The underlying assumption is that, loans with “E” ratings have a much higher default rate than loans with “A+” ratings.
+Here are the credit ratings and their corresponding interest rates (i.e., your annual returns) offered by Lending Loop:The underlying assumption is that, loans with “E” ratings have a much higher default rate than loans with “A+” ratings.
 But even with “A+” loans, there is no guarantee that you will recoup all of your investment.

-As much we try to invest in profitable, sustainable and trustworthy companies, sometimes stuff happens that are beyond any single person’s control – perhaps the local economy took a downturn, a new competitor took a big chunk of the market share, or a major client ran into cash flow issues themselves and failed to pay on time.
+As much as we try to invest in profitable, sustainable, and trustworthy companies, sometimes stuff happens that is beyond any single person’s control.
+Perhaps the local economy took a downturn, a new competitor took a big chunk of the market share, or a major client ran into cash flow issues and failed to pay on time.

-At the end of the day, a business can do everything right but still defaults on their loans.
-It’s a sad but unavoidable facet of investing that we always have to keep in mind.
+At the end of the day, a business can do everything right but still defaults on its loans.
+It’s a sobering but inescapable aspect of investment that we must never forget.

 In terms of liquidity, P2P lending gets a 3 out of 10 in my book.

-Once a loan that you’ve invested in is finalized, you won’t get every cent of your principal back until the end of the loan term, which is usually between 2 to 4 years.
-That is a fairly long time to go without the option to withdraw all of your initial investment (even at a loss).
+Once a loan you’ve committed to is finalized, you won’t get every cent of your principal back until the end of the loan term, usually between 2 to 4 years.
+That is a fairly long time to go without the option to withdraw your initial investment (even at a loss).

-Depending on your taxable income and the province in which you reside, a significant portion of your P2P profits might be effectively wiped out by taxes, making it a less desirable investment than, say, select index funds that average 6% return or more that you can hold within your RRSP and TFSA.
+Depending on your taxable income and the province in which you reside, a significant portion of your P2P profits might be effectively wiped out by taxes, making it a less desirable investment than, say, dividend stocks that yield 6% annually that you can hold within your RRSP and TFSA.

 One Platform, Two Strategies

-My husband and I have invested $1,000 and $500 in P2P lending, respectively, but our strategies are drastically different.
+My husband and I have invested CA$1,000 and CA$500, respectively, in P2P lending, but our strategies are drastically different.

 Here’s how my husband approaches it (credit to my husband for his help in writing this part):